kanhua/a-cv-engineer-prepares/project_rubrics.md

 3. The code should comply with [PEP 8 style guide](https://peps.python.org/pep-0008/)
     - Use [pylint](https://pylint.pycqa.org/en/latest/) or [black](https://github.com/psf/black) to help correct your code.

-4. You are encourage to use type hints and docstrings when possible
+4. You are encouraged to use type hints and docstrings when possible

 # References